story75/pixel-craft/demos/bench/README.md

-# Sample App
+# Bench Demo

-This is a sample app to demonstrate the use of the `@story75/pixel-forge` package.
+This is a benchmark to test the rendering performance of the `@story75/pixel-forge` package.
-The goal is to show how to use the package to create render sprites on a canvas and show some of the features of the package.

-You can run the sample via `bun watch`.
+You can run the demo via `bun watch`.